soares-alan/soares-alan/README.md

 ###

 <p align="left">
-Doctoral degree in the health field and Front End Developer 👨‍⚕️❤️👨‍💻 As a doctor specialized in facial traumatology I am an accessibility advocate (CPACC certified)!
+Doctoral degree in the health field and Front End Developer 👨‍⚕️❤️👨‍💻 <br>
+  As a doctor specialized in facial traumatology I am an accessibility advocate (CPACC certified)!
 I'm always working in new projects to help the community.
 </p>